rust-lang/rfcs/text/0000-typed-context-injection.md

 }
 ```

-So far, this system works great for concrete types but how does it fare for generics?
+So far, this system works great for concrete types but how does it fare with generics?

 Consider the following simple example: